GomezPMario/JEM_SH-CKS/README.md

 # JEM SHÖCKS
-Final group project for the subject Lenguages and Standards on the web of my software engeneering degree
+Final group project for the subject Lenguages and Standards on the web of my software engeneering degree.
+Grade: 10/10

 URL: https://jem-shocks-lw.web.app/